fsprojects/Avalonia.FuncUI/docs/components/component-lifetime.md

 ## Component Identity - Key

-A Components identity can be explicitly changed by changing it's key.
+A Components identity can be explicitly changed by changing its key.
 This is useful when the location is stable, but you still want to get a new component in some cases.&#x20;

 ```fsharp
 type Views () =